mirage/mirage/NOTES.md

 * `.bcbin`: bytecode as an embedded callback
 * `.bcxbin`: bytecode with deadcode-elimination via ocamlclean [1]

+For Xen, there is a bytecode (that requires ocamlclean) and native code:

+* `.xen`: native code microkernel
+* `.bcxen`: bytecode microkernel with deadcode-elimination via ocamlclean [1]

 Note that ocamlclean can be quite slow (minutes) for larger applications, hence it isnt done by default for the bytecode target.